OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

   - *Hidden convexity* says that the original nonconvex optimization problem might admit a convex reformulation via a variable change.
 It appears in operations research [Reference], reinforcement learning [reference], control [reference].
 Despite that the concrete transformation function is unknown, one could still solve the problem to global optimality efficiently.
   - Another stream considers *Polyak-Łojasiewicz* (PL) or *Kurdyka-Łojasiewicz* (KL) type of conditions [Reference].
 Such conditions imply that the (generalized) gradient norm could upper bound the optimality gap, implying that any (generalized) stationary point are also global optimal.
 However, establishing hidden convexity, PL, or KL condition is usually done in a case-by-case manner and could be challenging.
 See [Reference] for some examples.

-* Beyond oracle model
+### Beyond oracle model
-  also regarding the oracle complexity model, because it mainly focuses on hard instances in the function class which may be far from practical instances, possibly the derived complexities may be a bit too conservative and they may not match the practice well, as the figure below illustrated.
+  Also regarding the oracle complexity model, because it mainly focuses on hard instances in the function class which may be far from practical instances, possibly the derived complexities may be a bit too conservative and they may not match the practice well, as the figure below illustrated.

   {% include figure.liquid path="assets/img/2024-04-28-opt-summary/practice_gap.png" class="img-fluid" %}